wI2L/jettison/README.md

 - **NoStringEscaping** • Disables string escaping. `NoHTMLEscaping` and `NoUTF8Coercion` are ignored when this option is used.
 - **NoHTMLEscaping** • Disables the escaping of special HTML characters such as `&`, `<` and `>` in JSON strings.
 This is similar to `json.Encoder.SetEscapeHTML(false)`.
 - **NoUTF8Coercion** • Disables the replacement of invalid bytes with the Unicode replacement rune in JSON strings.
+- **WithFields** • Sets a whitelist that represents which fields are to be encoded when marshaling a Go struct.

 ## Benchmarks